turingschool/curriculum/source/projects/merchant.markdown

 end
 ```

+Test it by logging out, adding a product to your cart, and then logging in.

+It blows up, because it doesn't know about `load_order`.

+If we move `load_order` into the `ApplicationController` it will be accessible
+to both the OrderItemsController and the SessionsController.

 #### Clear the Order on Logout

 As long as we’re in the `SessionsController`, let’s clear the order from